Start My Answer

 "First time getting sued by a debt collector and I was searching all over YouTube and ran across SoloSuit, so I decided to buy their services with their attorney reviewed documentation which cost extra but it was well worth it!
 SoloSuit sent the documentation to the parties and to the court which saved me time from having to go to court and in a few weeks the case got dismissed!" – James

-Reach a settlement with Portfolio Recovery for a percentage of the original amount
+Negotiate a debt settlement with Portfolio Recovery Associates for a percentage of the original amount

 You can reach out to Portfolio Recovery Associates to discuss settling at any time: before, during, even after the lawsuit.
-That being said, if you've already been sued, you should file your Answer before negotiating a settlement.
-Here's why.
+That being said, if you've already been sued, you should file your Answer before attempting to negotiate a settlement.
+Why?
+To ensure you don’t inadvertently fail to respond to the Complaint and wind up with a default judgment against you.

-You can start the settlement negotiation process with Portfolio Recovery Associates by sending them a Debt Lawsuit Settlement Letter.
-To learn more about negotiating a settlement, SoloSuit's founder explains the process in this video:
+You can start the settlement negotiation process with Portfolio Recovery Associates by sending an offer via SoloSettle.
+To learn more about negotiating a settlement, check out these tips from a former debt collector:

 Example: Jenny owed $3,000 on her Citibank credit card from 2019.
 The COVID-19 pandemic affected Jenny and her family hugely, and she fell behind on her payments.
 Almost three years later, Portfolio Recovery Associates has purchased the debt from Citibank for just $300 or 10% of the original amount.
-When Portfolio Recovery Associates comes after Jenny for the $3,000 debt, she isn't in a position to pay it back in full.
-They take her to court, and Jenny reaches out to negotiate a settlement offer.
+When Portfolio Recovery Associates contacts Jenny about the $3,000 debt, she isn't in a position to pay it back in full.
+They file a debt collection lawsuit and Jenny reaches out to negotiate a settlement.
 She offers to pay half the original amount at $1,500.
 Portfolio Recovery Associates accepts and makes a $1,200 profit off the debt.
-Jenny pays what she can afford, and Portfolio Recovery Associates still makes their money.
-It's a somewhat decent compromise.
+Most importantly, Jenny pays what she can afford and gets the debt matter off her back.

 Send Portfolio Recovery an email